 These parties are for everyone, but you have to be in-the-know to know they are happening.
 There is very little advertising beforehand, usually only a Facebook event that starts to circulate a few weeks before the party.
 But the "Pop Up Party" has no real Facebook page you can "follow."
 Most people who attend find out via old-fashioned word of mouth.

 As a Berkshire party thrower myself, this concept is completely foreign.
 Usually in these cases, all you do is promote and try and get as much exposure for your event as possible.
 I love the idea of a semi-secretive party that takes little work to actually throw and promote.

 When 10 p.m. rolled up this past Saturday, I was racing through the door at Allium restaurant in Great Barrington.
-I wasn’t sure if a lot of people would be there, but I just didn’t want to be fashionably late -- we only had four hours to boogie down.

 My concerns were quickly abandoned as I scanned the narrow restaurant and bar and saw it was swarming with people already ordering drinks, talking and further down a large group of people were already dancing.
 Mr. W shoved some cash in the donation jar and in true party fashion we headed straight for the bar.
 If there’s one thing I know about Allium, its bartenders make a fantastic drink.

 I had to keep reminding myself how fantastic those drinks are, because there was only one bartender on.
 And though the bartender moved at superhero speed, it was a good six-to-eight minutes before we were served.
 Finally, with few drinks in hand, I looked at Mr. W and said "let’s go get our swerve on!"

 He rolled his eyes, smiled and gently pushed me toward the back of the dimly lit restaurant where DJ BFG was pumping the music out and more party goers were moshing together in a sea of movement.